ex-jedi/beginner-javascript-tutorials/README.md

     // false as they're not the same function.
     ```

   - Methods can be added to the Pizza prototype and will be inhereted by each instance.
-In this case it means that only one eat function is created which is inherited by all instances of Pizza
+In this case it means that only one eat function is created which is inherited by all instances of Pizza.

     ```javascript
       function Pizza(customer, toppings = []) {